Thursday, June 18, 2026

 Why spaced repetition for chess openings?

 Memorizing openings by repetition alone scales linearly.
 A 200-line repertoire takes ten times the work of a 20-line one.
-Spaced repetition breaks that linearity by scheduling each line for review just before you would forget it.
+Spaced repetition breaks that linearity by scheduling each line for review just before you would forget it, leaning on the well-documented spacing effect in human memory.
 The curve flips: a line you've recalled five times correctly might next surface in two months; a line you keep failing surfaces tomorrow.
 Time spent per line drops as memory stabilizes, and your daily review queue becomes a function of which lines are fragile right now, not how many lines you have total.

 For chess specifically, opening lines have heterogeneous difficulty.
 The 6.Bg5 main line of the Najdorf might stabilize in three reviews while a sub-variation off 7...Be7 8.Qf3 Qc7 9.O-O-O Nbd7 takes fifteen.
 Fixed-interval methods (review every Tuesday, drill the whole repertoire every month) waste time on stable lines and lose fragile ones.
 Spaced repetition with personalized scheduling handles both correctly, automatically.

-The deeper philosophical case for spaced repetition in chess is covered in our overview - spaced repetition for chess: why it's the most effective way to learn openings.
+The deeper philosophical case for spaced repetition in chess - written for readers new to the concept - is covered in our companion overview: spaced repetition for chess: why it's the most effective way to learn openings.
 The current pillar focuses on the technical depth: which algorithm, why, and how to use it.

 The forgetting curve, applied to chess

-Hermann Ebbinghaus's 1885 self-experiments on syllable retention showed that memory decays exponentially without rehearsal.
+Hermann Ebbinghaus's 1885 self-experiments on syllable retention showed that memory decays exponentially without rehearsal, a result now described as the forgetting curve.
 The shape of the decay - sharp drop in the first 24 hours, then flattening - has been replicated across language learning, medical training, and now chess.
 Each successful retrieval pushes the decay curve outward.
 A line you've recalled correctly four times has a flatter forgetting curve than one you've seen once.

-For a chess position, the practical numbers look roughly like this without spaced repetition: see a position once, retain ~30% recall after 24 hours, ~10% after a week.
-Drill that same position five spaced reviews later and recall after a month is comfortably above 90%.
+For a chess position, the practical numbers look roughly like this without spaced repetition: see a position once, recall fades sharply within the first day and continues to drop over the following week.
+Drill that same position across several spaced reviews and recall after a month is comfortably high.
 The art of spaced repetition is timing the next review to land on the part of the curve where the position is starting to fade but isn't gone - retrievability around 90% is the conventional sweet spot for the SuperMemo family of algorithms.

 The same principle applies to how deep you should go.
 Lines that surface in your real games every week barely need review at all - your tournament play is itself a retrieval event.
 Sidelines you've prepared but rarely face are the ones that need the algorithm.
 For the practical layer of how deep to memorize, see how deep should you learn your openings - a guide by rating level.